holatuwol/liferay-faster-deploy/packageinfo/README.rst

 	git clone git@github.com:holatuwol/liferay-faster-deploy.git

-Then, add this section to `.bash_aliases` (or the equivalent on whichever shell you're using) which calls the script.
+Then, add this section to `.bash_aliases` (or the equivalent on whichever shell you're using) which calls the script, making sure to change `/path/to/clone/location` to wherever you cloned the repository.

 .. code-block:: bash